'Welcome Back': Joy In West Bank As Freed Prisoners Return

 It is set to remain in effect until at least Thursday morning, and could be extended further.

-Some people sported the colours of various Palestinian movements -- among them the leftist Popular Front for the Liberation of Palestine, and the Fatah party of president Mahmud Abbas -- but the green flag of Hamas was the most popular.
+Some people sported the colours of various Palestinian movements, among them the leftist Popular Front for the Liberation of Palestine, and the Fateh Party of President Mahmoud Abbas, but the green flag of Hamas was the most popular.

 “We are Mohammed Deif's people!” the crowd chanted at one point, referring to the elusive leader of Hamas's armed wing, one of the alleged masterminds of the October 7 attacks.